dxnboy/redteam/README.md

 ## Getting Started

 These are repository for tools and code I modify and compile for fun (?).
-I want to say "use this for educational purposes only" but I know it won't change your evil thoughts.
+Note that "use this for educational purposes only".

 ### Webshell.php